-- Identifies the type, location, cost, and timing of airport development needs statewide to establish a balanced and integrated system of airports serving Washington residents. - Helps state and federal governments to carry out their legislative authority under RCW 47.68 to promote aviation and aviation safety and assist in developing the statewide aviation system. - Must be consistent with the state transportation policy plan (WTP) and with the other stateowned facility and state-interest component plans.
+- Identifies the type, location, cost, and timing of airport development needs statewide to establish a balanced and integrated system of airports serving Washington residents. - Helps state and federal governments to carry out their legislative authority under RCW 47.68 to promote aviation and aviation safety and assist in developing the statewide aviation system. - Must be consistent with the state transportation policy plan (WTP) and with the other state-owned facility and state-interest component plans.

 - Information from this plan is necessary for updating the long-range statewide transportation plan, the statewide multimodal transportation plan, the highway system plan, the ferry system plan, the freight mobility plan, the intercity passenger rail plan, and the public transportation plan. - Assess the existing system's capacity and facilities.
 Forecast demand/market analysis.
-Provides recommendations regarding how best to: - Meet the statewide commercial and general aviation capacity needs of the state. - Determine which regions of the state are in need of improvement regarding the matching of existing, or projected, airport facilities, and the long-range capacity needs at airports within the region expected to reach capacity before the year 2030. - Determine the placement of future commercial and GA airport facilities designed to meet the need for improved aviation planning in the region.
+Provides recommendations regarding how best to: - Meet the statewide commercial and general aviation capacity needs of the state. - Determine which regions of the state are in need of improvement regarding the matching of existing, or projected, airport facilities, and the long-range capacity needs at airports within the region expected to reach capacity before the year 2030.